Bean and Marinated Artichoke Salad

 Great for blood glucose levels – The fibre and healthy fats in this salad work together to slow down the process of turning carbohydrates into glucose, helping to avoid steep blood sugar spikes spikes

-Gut-friendly – This bean and artichoke salad s an easy way to add plenty of plant diversity into your diet which is always good for your gut health.
+Gut-friendly – This bean and artichoke salad is an easy way to add plenty of plant diversity into your diet, which is always good for your gut health.

 What you will need to make Bean and Marinated Artichoke salad